Flexible Bayesian Nonlinear Model Configuration: Applications

-In Example \ref{Ex:Spam}, there is much more evidence for non-linear structures.
-The non-linear features with the highest detection frequency over simulation runs in this example were always modifications.
-For BGNLM{\_}PRL, the four modifications sin($X_{7}$), gauss($X_{36}$) , atan($X_{52}$) and tanh($X_{52}$) were among the top-ranking non-linear features.
+In Example \ref{Ex:Spam}, there is much more evidence for nonlinear structures.
+The nonlinear features with the highest detection frequency over simulation runs in this example were always modifications.
+For BGNLM{\_}PRL, the four modifications sin($X_{7}$), gauss($X_{36}$), atan($X_{52}$), and tanh($X_{52}$) were among the top-ranking nonlinear features.
 Although modifications were most important in terms of replicability over simulation runs, BGNLM also found many multiplications and projections.
-From the 3204 non-linear features reported by BGNLM{\_}PRL, there were more than 998 which included one multiplication, 116 with two multiplications and even 3 features with three multiplications.
-Furthermore, there were 353 features including one projection, 12 features with two nested projections and even 3 features where three projections were nested.
+From the 3204 nonlinear features reported in 100 runs by BGNLM{\_}PRL, there were more than 998 which included one multiplication, 116 with two multiplications, and even 3 features with three multiplications.
+Furthermore, there were 353 features including one projection, 12 features with two nested projections, and even 3 features where three projections were nested.
 These highly complex features typically occurred only in one or two simulation runs.
-In spite of the good performance of the parallel versions of the algorithm, it seems that even more parallel threads or longer chains might be necessary to get consistent results over simulation runs in this example.
+Despite the good performance of the parallel versions of the algorithm, it seems that even more parallel threads or longer chains might be necessary to get consistent results over simulation runs in this example.

-\subsection{Prediction of metric outcome}
+\subsection{Prediction of Metric Outcome}

 For the prediction of a metric outcome, we consider a BGNLM model~\eqref{themodeleq} with a Gaussian distribution and identity link.
-The set of non-linear transformations is now $\mathcal{G} = \{\text{sigmoid}(x)$, $\exp(x)$, $\log(|x|+1)$, $|x|^{1/3}$, $|x|^{5/2},|x|^{7/2}\}$.
-Furthermore, the restrictions $D = 5$ for the depth, $L=15$ for the local width and $Q=15$ for the maximum number of features per model are applied.
-We use $a=e^{-2 \log n}$ as the prior on model structures, giving a BIC like penalty for the model complexity.
+The set of nonlinear transformations is now $\mathcal{G} = \{\text{sigmoid}(x)$, $\exp(-|x|)$, $\log(|x|+1)$, $|x|^{1/3}$, $|x|^{5/2},|x|^{7/2}\}$ where selection probabilities $P_\mathcal{G}$ are again uniform.
+Furthermore, the restrictions $D = 6$ for the depth, $L=15$ for the local width and $Q=15$ for the maximum number of features per model are applied.
+We present results both for $a=e^{-2}$ and $a=e^{- \log n}$ in the prior on model structures, giving AIC and BIC-like penalties for the model complexity, respectively.
 The parameter priors are specified as

 where $|J_n(\bm{\beta}|\M,\sigma^2)|$ is the determinant of the corresponding Fisher information matrix.
-Hence \eqref{JefPriorNormal} is Jeffrey's prior for the coefficients.
+Hence, the prior for the coefficients \eqref{JefPriorNormal} becomes Jeffreys prior.
 In this case, marginal likelihoods conditional on fixed values of $\bm{\alpha}$ can be computed exactly.